jdevfullstack/programming-core-concepts/README.md

 # Core Concepts of Computer Programming
-Of all the inventions in the field of electronics like radio and telephone, the programmable computer is the turning point of our modern world.
+Of all the inventions in the field of electronics like radio and telephone, the programmable computer was the turning point of our modern world.
 If ever a certain device can be programmed the way we want it to behave, then that's very practical.